The Problem

-We struggle to create jobs in Douglas County.
+We struggle to create jobs in Douglas County and Kansas.

 Over the last 25 years, Douglas County is 74% behind the national average in job creation and 20th out of 20 peer communities.
 Here’s a break-down of the data from the Federal Reserve Bank of St. Louis.

-*Our Peers: communities with a major university between 20 and 100 miles from a major metro area.
+Our peers communities have a major university and sit between 20 and 100 miles of a major metro area.

 This hurts us all.